waterloo-pentecostal-assembly/wpa-be-app/README.md

 2. In the root `Runner` project, create a folder called `config`.
 In there, create another folder called `dev`.
 3. Drag the `GoogleService-info.plist` from step 4. above into this folder.

-### Starting the app

-There are currently two ways we can run the application in the development environment.

-1. By connecting it to the remote Firebase instance (referred to as dev mode).

-> To do this, run `flutter run -t lib/app/flavors/main_dev.dart --flavor dev` in the `wpa-be-app` folder.

-2. By connecting it to a local Firebase emulator (referred to as local_dev mode).

-> To do this, ensure that the location emulator is running and run `flutter run -t lib/app/flavors/main_local_dev.dart --flavor dev` in the `wpa-be-app` folder.

 ## Recommended Editor

 It is recommended to use VSCode, with the following extensions for this project.